josidbobo/balancee-task/README.md

 ![balancee_task](https://github.com/user-attachments/assets/efde4f3d-34ee-47f8-a5a8-44a373141c36)

-Built it using the Clean Architecture structure for Flutter, the `Rewards Summary Screen` can be located in
+Built it using the Clean Architecture structure for Flutter and was optimised for both light and dark mode, the `Rewards Summary Screen` can be located in

     lib/
       features/